pirut/onedrive-project-dashboard/README.md

   - `FASTFIELD_WEBHOOK_SECRET` – optional shared secret validated against the `x-webhook-secret` header.
 - When the webhook fires, the server locates the PDF in the staging folder and moves it into the proper job’s `Job Walks` subfolder, preserving the filename.
 - Every run is logged to KV with type `pdf_ingest` and source `fastfield_move`; you can inspect the step-by-step trace in the admin dashboard.
+- If the destination already contains a file with the same name, the webhook automatically appends ` (1)`, ` (2)`, etc., to avoid overwriting.
+- To drain existing staging files manually, run `node scripts/process-staging-job-walks.js` after setting the same environment variables locally.

 Open the printed local URL (usually `http://localhost:5173`).
 Click **Sign in**, enter a folder path (e.g. `/Projects/Active`), then **Load projects**.
 Click **Export CSV** to save the list.